A new statewide survey casts serious doubt on if Prop 27 will pass in California this November.

 The PPIC survey, which was conducted from Sept.
 2-11, had 1,705 respondents and 1,060 of those identified as likely voters.
 It focused on many questions surrounding the California election, including Prop 27, Prop 1 (reproductive freedom), and Prop 30 (pollution/wildfires funding by increasing income tax over $2 million).

-Prop 27 would legalize online sports betting in California, allowing companies such as DraftKings and BetMGM to launch their sportsbook apps in the state.
+Prop 27 would legalize online sports betting in California, allowing companies such as DraftKings California and BetMGM California to launch.
 Its rival ballot measure, Prop 26, would legalize sports betting only in-person at California Indian casinos and the state’s four horse racetracks.
 The PPIC survey didn’t ask any questions regarding Prop 26.

 Of the 1,060 likely voters, just 29% said the outcome of Prop 27 is very important.
 For contrast, 61% believe the outcome of Prop 1 is very important, and 42% feel that way about Prop 30.